noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

   - designers are special people, like a good musician/writer/sports player, your born with a 6th sense
 - todos
   - the entire accessibility section should be reworked
+    - probably should start with the MDN accessbility intro
   - canvas vs SVG for scalable graphics

 ## links